TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 ## Other factors

 Of course, dark mode is not the only factor affecting reading comfort for people with astigmatism.
-Comfortable reading experiences also depend on readability and legibility.
+Comfortable reading experiences also depend on text readability and legibility.

 **Readability** refers to how easy it is to read texts.
 It includes font family, font size, line spacing and length, color, and contrast.